dzorlu/natural_questions/README.md

 If a short answer is present within a span, the indices point to the smllest span containing all annotated short answer spans.
 If only a long answer is present, indices point to the span of the long answer.
 If neither is found, indices point to the "[CLS]" token.

+NQ includes 5-way annotations on 7,830 items for development data.
+If at least 2 out of 5 annotators have given a non-null answer on the example, then the system is required to output a non-null answer that is seen at least once in the 5 annotations;
+conversely if fewer than 2 annotators give a non-null long answer, the system is required to return NULL as its output(1).

+Hence, when processing the evaluation dataset, the module discards any span that has less than two target annotations.
+The annotations, in turn, are used at evaluation time whether the model prediction is accurate or not.

 There are couple of TODO's:

-1- The paper introduces special markup tokens to point the model to tables etc, where answers are most likely to be found

-2- Yes/No answers are currently ignored.
+1- The paper introduces special markup tokens to point the model to tables etc, where answers are most likely to be found 2- Yes/No answers are currently ignored.

-train and dev files are expected to live under $BERT_DATA_DIR
+Train and dev files are expected to live under $BERT_DATA_DIR

 ```buildoutcfg
 python preprocessing/preprocessing.py \